FairwindsOps/azure-terraform-modules/aks_cluster/README.md

 ### AAD User

 If `enable_aad_auth` is set to true, you can authenticate against the cluster using your az account.
-First add the user to the `clusteradmin` group in AAD created by Terraform.
+Add the user to the `clusteradmin` group in AAD created by Terraform.
+Then use the az cli to get the credentials.

 ```bash
 $ az aks get-credentials --resource-group kubernates --name myakscluster